yanglyu902/UCB-AY250-HW/hw_3/my_package/README.md

-# calcalc
+# calcalc: a toy calculator

 This is a calculator for evaluating string expressions (e.g. '2*sin(3/5)', 'mass of the sun in kg').
 The statement can be computed either locally or through querying WolframAlpha.

 To install using pip: `pip install calcalc-toy`.
+To install via GitHub: https://github.com/yanglyu902/UCB-AY250-HW/tree/main/hw_3/my_package.

-There are two ways to interact:
+There are two ways to interact with the package:

 ### Usage 1: from command line